mpaik/google-assistant-helper/README.md

 * `relayKey` - **String**.
 The key associated with the user above.

 The server will respond with a `200` code if the request is successful, or a `500` if not.

-An additional optional field is available to specify a delay before the message is executed:

-* `delayInSecs` - **Number**.
-The number of seconds by which to delay the execution of an announcement.

 ### Broadcast